wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 28 But Hillyar , the captain of the king's ship called the Phoebe , was afraid lest he should be overcome.

-29 Now , when David found he was unable to make good his escape , he drew nigh the land , that be might be protected by the great law of nations ; for it was a place friendly to both parties.
+29 Now , when David found he was unable to make good his escape , he drew nigh the land , that he might be protected by the great law of nations ; for it was a place friendly to both parties.

 30 But in this he was deceived ; for the authorities of Spain trembled at the nod of the servants of Britain , in whom there was no faith.